volcanicll/crypto-price-viewer/README.md

 2. Use the search box to find specific tokens
 3. Click refresh button to update data
 4. Hover to view detailed information
-5. Click on a token to view full market data
+5. Click on a token to view full market data with an enhanced and well-formatted layout.

 ## Data Sources